Chicken à la King is an easy and delicious weeknight chicken dinner that’s fit for…well, a king.

 - Cooked Chicken breasts – White meat is easy to work with and shreds beautifully.
 Or you can always use leftover chicken (or turkey) if you have it.

-- Pimentos – They’re not exactly pantry staples, so you can leave them out if you don’t have them on hand.
+- Pimentos – Leave them out if you don’t have them on hand.
 But I highly recommend adding them if you can.

 How to Make Chicken à la King

 This recipe is a slightly simplified version of the classic dish.